-Some dictionaries define the word insane with the following statement:
+Some dictionaries define the word insane with the following statements:

 “extremely foolish; irrational or illogical”